abds059/Cisco-Networking-Basics/README.md

 ---

-## Why I Made This Repo
+## Purpose Of This Repo

-I'm using this repository to:
+This repository is for:

-- Compile and organize my handwritten and digital notes
+- Compiling and organizing my handwritten and digital notes
-- Review and reinforce key networking concepts
+- Reviewing and reinforcing key networking concepts
-- Share my material with fellow students for reference
+- Sharing my material with fellow students for reference

 ---